Azure-Samples/iot-hub-c-raspberrypi-docker/README.md

 ### Install Docker
 Got to [Docker website](https://www.docker.com/).
 Scroll down and find the `Get Docker for Mac` link.
 Click it for download and installation.

-### Install Visual Studio Code

-> [!NOTE]
-> You can skip this step if you don't want to do remote debugging.

-[Download](https://code.visualstudio.com/docs/setup/osx) and install Visual Studio Code.
-Visual Studio Code is a lightweight but powerful source code editor.

-Open VS Code and install extension named `C/C++`.
-If you have already installed it, please make sure you're using the latest version.

 ## Build C code using Docker

 1. Run below command to clone the repo.